 Attracting sellers to your platform has mostly been a marketing or sales function.
 But SEO must not be overlooked for targeting these users.
 Most sellers will likely come across your site using similar keywords to the buyers.
 The sellers can again be targeted with clear links to ‘post’ their content online – or to contact the sales team if this is your intention.

-To specifically target these users, your marketplace’s ad forms should be as dynamic as your listing pages, with page titles and other technical SEO requirements adjusting dynamically depending on the users’ choices.
+Your marketplace’s ad forms should be as dynamic as your listing pages to target these users.
+Page titles and other technical SEO requirements adjust dynamically depending on the users’ choices.
 Then complete the optimization of these pages by including keywords that are being used by sellers in your markets, for eg ‘sell used iPhone ‘

 This concludes part 1 of our guide to top marketplace SEO.

 Part 2 covers how to supplement user-generated content with created content, we look at which KPI’s to track and which challenges are unique to online marketplace SEO.

 Oliver Winberg has spent the past 20+ years working in the highly competitive classifieds advertising space in South Africa – employed at the highly successful and innovative Junk Mail Digital Media.

 Learn more about how hackers use brands to harvest personal details.
 We share how you can fight back using content moderation on your job board.